Location: Philadelphia, PA

 1700 Spring Garden Street

 Philadelphia, PA 19130

 Approved Academic Degree Programs

-The following associate degree programs at Community College of Philadelphia are approved for corresponding degree programs at Drexel University.
+The following Associate in Arts (A.A.) and Associate in Science (A.S.) degree programs at Community College of Philadelphia are approved for Dual Admissions and Gen Ed-to-Gen Ed to the corresponding degree programs at Temple University.

-Students who do not qualify for dual admission and/or are interested in transfer for programs other than those listed should contact Drexel University or meet with a Community College of Philadelphia academic advisor or counselor to discuss an appropriate plan of transfer.
+Students who do not qualify for dual admission and/or are interested in transfer for programs other than those listed should contact a Temple University undergraduate admissions representative and/or meet with a Community College of Philadelphia academic advisor or counselor to discuss an appropriate plan of transfer.

-Degrees approved for Program-to-Program that are not approved for Dual Admissions are noted with the “P2P” code notation.
+Associate in Applied Science (A.A.S.) degree(s) approved for Program-to-Program that are not approved for Dual Admissions or Gen Ed-to-Gen Ed are noted with the “P2P” code notation.